LoopKit/loopdocs/docs/loop-3/medtrum.md

         * It is blue for at least the first 48 hours
         * The line turns orange to warn the patch is within 24 hours of expiration
         * When the patch expires, the line turns red and the text indicates how much time until No Delivery
-        * The warning orange and red lifecycle lines also appear in the [HUD Pump Status](displays-v3.md#pump-status-icon) icon
+        * The warning orange and red lifecycle lines also appear in the [HUD Pump Status](displays-v3.md#pump-status-icon) icon at the top of the *Loop* main screen
 * The left side of the next row reports the current (absolute) basal rate
 * The right side of the next row reports the reservoir level